freenas/freenas-docs/userguide/system.rst

 The buttons above the boot entries can be used to:

 * **Create:** a manual boot environment.
-A pop-up menu will prompt you to input a "Name" for the boot environment.
+A pop-up menu prompts for entry of a :guilabel:`Name` for the boot environment.
 When entering the name, only alphanumeric characters, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot devices.
 By default, the boot device is scrubbed every 7 days.
 To